UW-GDA/uruguay_droughts/README.md

   * Episodes vector: tracks the index of the starting month.
   * Severity vector: tracks the total number of consecutive qualifying months starting from each month.

-This procedure is shown in the next figure:
+The matarix is shown in the next figure:

 <div align="center">
   <img src="https://github.com/user-attachments/assets/325d41f4-0d8c-4414-8226-c957ba6114c2">